LegacyNetworkAG/Vesting_Contract/README.md

 - should revert because the Owner doesn't have enough funds
 - should revert because it is not the contract's owner who calls the function
-- reverts because the address is a zero address - TO DO!!!!
 - regular pass
 - should release all funds to Alice

 ## newMulInvestor

 - should revert because the contract doesn't have enough funds
-- reverts because the address is a zero address - TO DO!!!!
+- reverts because the address is the zero address or the contracts own address (avoid locked funds)
 - should revert because addresses and token amounts for O50 mismatch
 - should revert because addresses and token amounts for O250 mismatch
 - should revert because there are 2 equal users (Bob) in 050